aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 psql -X -h $HOSTNAME -d $DATABASE --username=$USER -v dbname=$DATABASE -v user=$USER -v passwd=$PASSWD -f ./updatepg.sql ;
 ```

 Now create the database tables.
-You will need to enter the password for the 'master' user, the same as you entered up above when editing 'explorerconfig.json'.
-You will need to enter this password for two different steps:
+You will need to enter the password for the 'master' user.
+This is the same as you entered up above when editing 'explorerconfig.json'; it will also be printed out for you when you execute the command below.
+You will need to enter this password for two different steps, and you'll need to type it, not copy and paste:

 ```
 cd ~/blockchain-explorer/app/persistence/fabric/postgreSQL/db